-Compared to the rest of the Bay Area market, the Downtown San Rafael region has lower rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Bay Area market, the Downtown San Rafael submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 19 listings have been posted online, which means listings most likley are leasing quickly.
+In the last 90 days, 13 listings have come on the market, which means new listings are probably going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-About 11% of the available leases in the Downtown San Rafael are subleases, so you might be able to find a shorter term or below market rent.
+About 8% of the listings in the Downtown San Rafael are subleases, so you will probably have to consider a longer term lease.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,310 sqft.
-Most buildings in this area are close to 3 floors.
+The standard measurement for office space in this area is around 750 sqft.
+Most buildings in this region are close to 3 floors.
 Most buildings in this area were built in 1965 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Construction is the dominant industry in this area.
-Commute by car is the most popular way to get to work amongst Downtown San Rafael residents.
-Commuting close to an hour a day is the norm for those who opt to reside in this part of town.
+Construction is the dominant industry in this market.
+Commute by car is the most popular way to get to work amongst Downtown San Rafael folk.
+Commuting around an hour a day is the norm for those who opt to reside in this part of town.